|Table of Contents

 5. Select the correct Country Code and input your number.
 Once done, select "Add phone number".
 On the next page, verify that it is correct, and click "Yes, it's correct"

-6. If you chose the "Phone Number" method, you are all set up and ready to go.
-If you chose "Duo Mobile," navigate to your device's App Store and install the Duo Mobile app and select "next"
+6. If you choose the "Phone Number" method, you are all set up and ready to go.
+If you chose "Duo Mobile," navigate to your device's App Store and install the Duo Mobile app, and select "Next"

 7. Select "+Add" in your Duo app to scan the QR code that appears.
 Once scanned, a confirmation screen will appear, letting you know your device is set up.